grapefruitjs/grapefruit/README.md

 Below is a list of the features I want to add in.
 If there is something else I missed, please open an [Issue](https://github.com/englercj/grapefruit/issues) and we can talk about it.

-Soon to come:
+Extra Features:

 - Isometric maps
-- Generic Text (non-texture based font)
-- Sprite Sheet Animations (without forcing TexturePacker format)

-Coming in the future:

 - Multiple Cameras
 - Touch Gestures
+- Pathfinding
+- Bitmap Alpha Masks
+- Deterministic RNG
+- Particles

 ## Plugins

 Here is a list of some plugins for grapefruit that are planned, or in development:

 - UI Pack
-- Particles
-- Path Finding
 - Achievements
 - Saves and Storage
-- Typewriter (for dialog-like text printing)
 - Spines and spinal animation
 - [Debugger](https://github.com/grapefruitjs/gf-debug)